pqrkchqps/diehard-dot-fund-school/basic-training-workshop.md

 * Crafting the invitation

-    * Email, phone call and Loomio driven invitation link
+    * Email, phone call and Diehard.Fund driven invitation link

     * Invitation to do things first

-* Setting up the Loomio space — context, starting threads, introductions
+* Setting up the Diehard.Fund space — context, starting threads, introductions

 * Developing a terms of reference — some groups do this